Materialfy/M-Dash/README.md

   - dynamic table headers

 - **Highly Configurable**
-  - Such as: Dark/light themes, theme colors, components, sidebar images, site name, colors, logo, Menu and footer...
+  - Dark/light themes, theme colors, components, sidebar images, site name, colors, logo, Menu and footer...
 - **It Has:**
-  - data in demo that is get requesting from https://reqres.in/
+  - data in demo that requests from https://reqres.in/
   - A cool user page?(lol)
   - Support for REST Api's

-- **Authentication**
+- **Login**
   - login form (communication with rest API via axios, basic validation),
   - redirecting to from login depending on auth status and JWT
   - Gets JWT Refresh token once its expires(pretty sure we put that in)
   - stores JWT in secured local storage(using Secure-LS)
   - beforeEach Router gaurds in router/index.js
+  - better off using Auth0

 - **App layout components**
   - The core layout components are pretty standard if you have worked with Vuetify before.
 I tried to stick to that library only to simplfy.

 # Whats New in 2.0:
 * rewrote from the ground up to fix many of the lingering issues and to make this simplier, easier to read and easier to miantain.